BOSTON-TERRIER.jpg

 Skin: Well-fitted, yet supple.
 The skin should never obstruct the outline of the dog.

-Standard coat color variety: Brindle, seal (black with red cast), or black with the traditional white Irish spotting pattern ranging from Tuxedo markings (white muzzle band, blaze, forechest), or extended Irish spotting, including the previous areas, but also including white between the eyes, over the center of the head, on part or the whole forelegs or hind legs up to the hocks.
+Standard coat color variety: Brindle, seal (black with a red cast), or black with the traditional white Irish spotting pattern ranging from Tuxedo markings (white muzzle band, blaze, forechest), or extended Irish spotting, including the previous areas, but also including white between the eyes, over the center of the head, on part or the whole forelegs or hind legs up to the hocks.

 Non-standard coat color variety: Any solid colors, including solid black, brindle, seal, or white.
-A dog of any color with white markings extending beyond the normal Irish Piebald pattern, or a predominantly white dog with patches of previously listed patterns and colors.
-Liver, blue, gray, mouse, Isabella, fawn, merle, sable, or smut, either in solid, Irish Piebald, or pseudo-Irish piebald (white extending beyond the traditional Irish piebald realm), or predominantly white dogs with these colors or patterns.
+A dog of any color with white markings extending beyond the normal Irish Piebald pattern or a predominantly white dog with patches of previously listed patterns and colors.
+Liver, blue, gray, mouse, Isabella, fawn, merle, sable, or smut, either in solid, Irish Piebald, or pseudo-Irish piebald (white extending beyond the traditional Irish piebald realm) or predominantly white dogs with these colors or patterns.

 Movement